mattduck/gh2md/README.rst

     using the --no... flags, eg. --no-closed-prs, or --no-prs.

     positional arguments:
     repo                  Github repo to export, in format "owner/repo_name". output_path           Path to write exported issues.

     optional arguments:
-    -h, --help          show this help message and exit --multiple-files    Instead of one file, treat the given path as a directory, and create one file per issue, using a format '{created_at}.{issue_number}.{issue_type}.{issue_state}.
+    -h, --help            show this help message and exit --multiple-files      Instead of one file, treat the given path as a directory, and create one file per issue, using a format '{created_at}.{issue_number}.{issue_type}.{issu
-                        md'.
+                            e_state}{file_extension}'.
     -I, --idempotent      Remove non-deterministic values like timestamps.
 Two runs of gh2md will always produce the same result, as long as the Github data has not changed.
     --no-prs              Don't include pull requests in the export.
     --no-closed-prs       Don't include closed pull requests in the export.
     --no-issues           Don't include issues in the export.
     --no-closed-issues    Don't include closed issues in the export.
+    --file-extension FILE_EXTENSION
+                            File extension for output files.
+Default is '.md'.

 Install